 There’s nothing better than a cheeky pint of beer down your local on a Friday night but with a unit of 4% beer containing around 80 calories, with a pint adding 180 calories to your daily intake.
 This is equivalent to 90 small strawberries – imagine all that sugar!

-Here are a list of some of the calories you can expect to find in your favourite wines:
+Here is a list of some of the calories you can expect to find in your favorite wines:

 - German Spatlese Riesling (Dr. Hermann “H” 2009) – 110 calories per glass and 495 per bottle